ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/android/recommended target="_blank" rel="noopener noreferrer">Android</a></h1>
 <h3>1.
-Jetpack compose — One Line trick for your ‘LazyColumn’ - <a href="https://medium.com/proandroiddev/jetpack-compose-one-line-trick-for-your-lazycolumn-9da58fde7d9a" target="_blank" rel="noopener noreferrer">link</a></h3>
+How I Made a Game Engine Using MVI in Kotlin - <a href="https://medium.com/proandroiddev/how-i-made-a-game-engine-using-mvi-in-kotlin-4472d758ad05" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `ProAndroidDev`**

-<blockquote>Make sure you are using this in your Jetpack Compose ‘LazyColumn’</blockquote>
+<blockquote>In this article Nikita’ll tell you a story about how he created a multiplatform game engine using MVI in Kotlin</blockquote>

 <h3>2.
 Untapped Goldmines: Discovering Lucrative Niches for Android and iOS App Development - <a href="https://medium.com/@jankammerath/untapped-goldmines-discovering-lucrative-niches-for-android-and-ios-app-development-ac7b073abcfd" target="_blank" rel="noopener noreferrer">link</a></h3>